damianhakert/damianhakert.github.io/source/posts/2016-12-14-continuous-delivery-of-a-spring-boot-application-with-gitlab-ci-and-kubernetes.html.md

 [Continuous Integration, Continuous Deployment and Continuous Delivery](https://about.gitlab.com/2016/08/05/continuous-integration-delivery-and-deployment-with-gitlab/) are increasingly popular topics among modern development teams.
 Together they enable a team to safely build, test and deploy the code virtually at any commit.
 The main benefit of these approaches is the ability to release more frequently quality code through means of automated pipelines.
 The tough part is building such pipelines.
 There is a myriad of tools available which we would need to choose, learn, install, integrate, and maintain.

 Recently, I literally fell in love with [GitLab](https://gitlab.com/)!
 It offers a fully-featured ecosystem of tools which enable us to create an automated pipeline in minutes!
-From source control to issue tracking and CI, we find everything under one roof fully integrated and ready for use.
+From source control to issue tracking and CI, we find everything under one roof fully integrated and ready to use.

 <!-- more -->